Indian Bank Recreational Club

-Indian Bank Recreational Club, also known as FC Indian Bank, is an Indian professional football club based in Chennai, Tamil Nadu.
-The club formerly participated in the National Football League, and the I-League Second Division, alongside the Chennai Football League under license from Tamil Nadu Football Association (TNFA).
+Indian Bank Recreational Club (also known as Football Club Indian Bank) is an Indian professional football club based in Chennai, Tamil Nadu.
+The club formerly participated in the National Football League, and the I-League Second Division.
+They are currently competing in Chennai Football League, under license from Tamil Nadu Football Association (TNFA).

-The club was managed by former India international, Syed Sabir Pasha, who also captained the team since their inception.
+Indian Bank was managed by former India international, Syed Sabir Pasha, who also captained the team since their inception.
 Indian Bank also participated in the National Football League II, and National Football League III.

 History

 Formation and early years

-Founded in 1907 as an Indian state-owned financial services company, Indian Bank established as a premier bank in the state of Tamil Nadu, and considering the popularity and passion towards the game of football at the region, Indian Bank decided to launch a team of its own and register it with Tamil Nadu Football Association (TNFA).
-Thus the club was founded on the name Indian Bank Sporta and Recreational Club in 1990.
+Founded in 1907 as an Indian state-owned financial services company, Indian Bank established as a premier bank in the state of Tamil Nadu, and considering the popularity and passion for the game of football in the region, decided to launch a team of its own and register it with Tamil Nadu Football Association (TNFA).
+Thus the club was founded as "Indian Bank Sports and Recreational Club" in 1990 (they are also known as "FC Indian Bank").

 In 1996, Indian Bank participated in the Scissors Cup, held in Kerala and reached the final.
 They finished as runners-up as Dempo clinched title defeating them 1–0.

-Since then, Indian bank began participating in TNFA and CFA conducted tournaments like Vittal Trophy, Chennai Universal Cup, and TFA Shield.
+Since then, Indian Bank began participating in tournaments conducted by TNFA and CFA, including Vittal Trophy, Chennai Universal Cup, and TFA Shield.

 NFL journey

 The club began their journey in the National Football League (India) in 1996, which was the inaugural season.
 Jayantilal Jain, the president of Indian Bank Recreational Club, made a compact team for 1996–97 NFL season.
 The team registered a 4–1 win against Mahindra United FC, which becomes the biggest away win in that season.
 The club later relegated from the NFL in 1999 after finishing at the bottom of the Group-B.

 The club also competed in the I-League Second Division for a long time and in 2001–02, they declared as the joint-champions.
-In the 2003–04 NFL season, the club again relegated.
+From 2002 to 2006, V. P. Sathyan managed the club.
+In the 2003–04 NFL season, Indian Bank again relegated.

 Later years

 Winning trophies

-In 1998, Indian Bank clinched their first knock-out title Lal Bahadur Shastri Cup, defeating Delhi Blues XI 2–1.
+In 1998, Indian Bank clinched their first knock-out title, Lal Bahadur Shastri Cup, defeating Delhi Blues XI 2–1.

 In February 2000, they again emerged victorious in Tirur All-India Football Tournament in Kerala, beating Goan side Vasco SC 5–4.

-In January 2008, Indian Bank beat Reserve Bank of India 1–0 to win the Fr.Gerard Rolling Football Trophy.
-It was held at DBYC grounds, Basin Bridge, Chennai.
+In January 2008, Indian Bank beat football team of Reserve Bank of India 1–0 to win the Fr.Gerard Rolling Football Trophy, held at DBYC grounds, Basin Bridge, Chennai.